Lionfish: Predatorial and invasive behavior

 Lionfish species are known for devouring many other aquarium fishes, and they are among the few aquarium fish species to successfully establish populations in open marine systems.
 A single lionfish, located on a reef, reduced the population of juvenile reef fish by 79%.

 Lionfish have successfully invaded the coastal waters of the Atlantic in less than a decade, and pose a major threat to reef ecosystems in these areas.
 A study comparing their abundance from Florida to North Carolina with several species of groupers found they were second only to the native scamp grouper and equally abundant to the graysby, gag, and rock hind.
 This could be a result of overfishing predators like the grouper, resulting in a surplus of resource availability for the lionfish.

 The lionfish invasion is considered to be one of the most serious recent threats to Caribbean and Florida coral reef ecosystems.

 Normally, the temperature of the water constrains the distribution of aquatic species.
 This suggests that temperature tolerance may play a role in the lionfish's enormous recent spread.

 The abrupt differences in water temperatures north and south of Cape Hatteras directly correlate with the abundance and distribution of Pterois.
 Pterois expanded along the southeastern coast of the United States and occupied thermal-appropriate zones within 10 years.
 This thermally appropriate habitat is expected to expand in the direction of the shore in coming decades, as winter water temperatures warm in response to climate change.

-Lionfish can tolerate a minimum salinity of 5 ppt (0.5%) and even withstand pulses of fresh water, which means they can also be found in estuaries of freshwater rivers.
+Lionfish can tolerate a minimum salinity of 5 parts per thousand (0.5%) and even withstand pulses of fresh water, which means they can also be found in estuaries of freshwater rivers.